 For her debut into the publishing world, Sarah wrote a 48-page story about life during the bubonic plague called The Kiss of Death.

-As the plague gets worse, Elizabeth is locked up in a plague house with her family.
-She knows she must do what she can to escape in order to survive, and to get back to the boy she loves.
+As the plague spreads, a young woman named Elizabeth finds herself locked up in a plague house with her family.
+If she wants to survive, Elizabeth must do everything she can to escape and get back to the boy she loves.

-There is religious mention in this book, but in all honesty, it is necessary.
-The church played a massive part in the lives of people in medieval times. the church even told people what food they could eat and when they could eat it; so I really don’t think you can teach about medieval times without mentioning the church.
-Even so, I think Sarah Natale was able to weave it into the story in a way that non religious or people of a different religion should be able to read without feeling uncomfortable.
-I personally am not religious, and found it fine.
+There is religion mentioned in this book, but in all honesty, it is necessary.
+The church played a massive part in the lives of people of those times, and it played a part in how people acted to the plague.
+Even if you are not religious or of a different religion, however, I think Sarah Natale was able to weave it into the story in a way that you should be able to read without feeling uncomfortable.